CJWorkbench/arrow-tools/README.md

-lost precision converting %d int64 Numbers to float64; see row %d column %s replaced infinity with null for %d Numbers; see row %d column %s interpreted %d Numbers as String; see row %d column %s
+lost precision converting %d int64 Numbers to float64; see row %d column %s replaced infinity with null for %d Numbers; see row %d column %s interpreted %d Numbers as String; see row %d column %s interpreted %d Timestamps as String; see row %d column %s
 ```

 The intent is for callers to parse using regular expressions.
 Messages won't